 In this Article

 Fenugreek is a herb that is native to Asia and the Mediterranean region.
 Fenugreek seeds are used for cooking and medicinal purposes.
-Fenugreek seeds have a strong flavour and when consumed in raw form they taste bitter.
-Fenugreek seeds offer various health benefits.
-They are consumed to treat digestive and respiratory issues and to strengthen the digestive system.
+They have a strong flavour and when consumed in raw form they taste bitter.
+But they offer various health benefits that people eat them.
+Fenugreek seeds are consumed to treat digestive and respiratory issues and to strengthen the digestive system.
 These seeds are also known to treat menstrual problems and induce labour.
-But is it really beneficial to consume these seeds during pregnancy?
+But can you consume fenugreek seeds during pregnancy?

 Benefits of Consuming Fenugreek Seeds During Pregnancy